 To clean up their act, the first thing these banks can do is stop supporting the expansion of the fossil fuel industry.
 This means no lending to new (including expansions of existing) coal mines, oil & gas exploration and production, coal or gas power plants and ports, rail, or pipelines that transport coal, oil or gas.

 But they will only change if their customers, employees and shareholders speak up and demand action.
 If you’re a customer, check out our resources on how to switch banks.
-Click here if you’re a shareholder.
+If you’re a shareholder, find out how you can use your shares to help fight our climate emergency.